-In compliance with university policy, students with disabilities who require accommodations (academic adjustments and or auxiliary aids or services) for this course must contact the Office for Student Disability Services (OFSDS), located in DUC A-200 of the Student Success Center in the Downing University Center.
-The OFSDS can be reached at (270) 745-5004 V/TDD.
-Please do not request accommodations directly from the instructor without a letter of accommodation from the Office of Student Disability Services.
-3
+In compliance with University policy, students with disabilities who require academic and/or auxiliary accommodations for this course must contact the Student Accessibility Resource Center located in Downing Student Union, 1074.
+The phone number is 270.745.5004 [270.745.5121 V/TDD] or email at sarc@wku.edu.
+Please do not request accommodations directly from the professor or instructor without a letter of accommodation (LOA) from The Student Accessibility Resource Center.